Laurel Garden Arena: Glizenberg-Culnan-era

 On August 15, 1941, Willie Gilzenberg stepped down from his role at Laurel Sports Activities, Inc., the organization behind boxing and wrestling at Laurel Garden and Meadowbrook Bowl.
 His decision allowed him to focus entirely on managing welterweight champion Freddie Cochrane.

 A fire damaged the Newark arena on January 12, 1946.
 Due to the extent of the damage, promoter Babe Culnan had to relocate the Saturday night fights to Orange, New Jersey, delaying it by three nights.
 3000 fans later witnessed Joey LaMotta upset Tony Riccio at Laurel Garden on March 18, 1946.

 Stanley Kubrick's Day of the Fight featured a scene set in the boxing arena's dressing rooms.
 Filmed live during a card on April 17, 1950, the Bronx's Walter Cartier was set to box Bobby James.

 Around 1950, Duke Stefano joined the co-promoters as matchmaker of four and six round bouts at Laurel Garden.

 After many years of boxing shows in N.J., the availability of free boxing broadcasts contributed to reduced attendance at paid boxing venues.
 Willie Gilzenberg reported that in 1951, Laurel Sports Activities, Inc. organized 45 events at Laurel Garden and Meadowbrook Bowl, with 35 operating at a loss.
 Gate receipts were showing an upward trend in November 1952.

+Laurel Garden Arena regularly hosted Tuesday boxing bouts in 1952.
+That December, the arena introduced a nationally developed thirty-inch dial boxing clock, produced with the assistance of Colonel Harry Henshel, president of the Bulova Watch Company.
+Insured for $10,000, the clock used color-coded lights, a bell siren, and a warning buzzer to signal rounds and rest periods, earning praise from Commissioner Abe J. Greene.

 Following a feud with the Boxing Managers' Guild of New Jersey, Duke Stefano resigned as matchmaker on October 15, 1953.
 Gilzenberg brought in Moe Fleischer, who had made matches at the Ridgewood Grove.

 One of the final major boxing matches at Laurel Garden Arena was held on May 30, 1953, where Brooklyn's Joey Giardello secured a victory over Hurley Sandler.